sujanbudathoki/Data-Structure-and-algorithms-in-csharp/README.md

 # Data-Structure-and-algorithms-in-csharp

-Data Structures and algorithms in c# .
 I have recently  added arrays , trees and problems related to DSA .

 #problem 1 (Distinct Integer)
  Problem:- This is problem is about finding no of distinct element in an intarray